LuchaoQi/machine-learning/svm/README.md

 ## Intuitions

-Besides directly calculating the distance between point and plane, Udacity provides another understanding of optimization problem.
+Besides directly calculating the distance between point and plane

+Udacity provides another understanding of optimization problem.

 For two vectors